EkataU/CS_6350_Machine_Learning/Decision Tree/README.md

 The dataset is from the [UCI repository](https://archive.ics.uci.edu/ml/datasets/car+evaluation).
 In this task, we have 6 car attributes, and the label is the evaluation of the car.
 There are 1000 training examples and 728 test examples.

 #### Attributes and Labels:
-Buying - Very High, High, Medium, Low
+-Buying - Very High, High, Medium, Low
-Maintenance - Very High, High, Medium, Low
+-Maintenance - Very High, High, Medium, Low
-Number of Doors - 2, 3, 4, 5+
+-Number of Doors - 2, 3, 4, 5+
-Persons - 2, 4, More than 4
+-Persons - 2, 4, More than 4
-Lug Boot - Big, Medium, Small
+-Lug Boot - Big, Medium, Small
-Safety - High, Medium, Small
+-Safety - High, Medium, Small
-Label - Unacceptable, Acceptable, Good, Very Good
+-Label - Unacceptable, Acceptable, Good, Very Good
-How To Run
+### How To Run
-python3 ID3.py car ig
+>python3 ID3.py car ig
 To change the purity, replace ig with any of the following:

 Information Gain: ig